donconn3/excel-scroll-winner/README.md

 <li>To draw another name, click "New Drawing" and then repeat Step 4
 <li>To download the Winner information, click hamburger icon and then click "Download Winners".
 <li>This will download an excel sheet to your computer with the: DATE+TIME each winner was picked, NAME of the winner(s),(phone, email, raffle #, ticket #, etc.) of winner(s)
-<li>i) DO NOT CLICK "CLEAR LOCAL STORAGE" BEFORE YOU CLICK "DOWNLOAD WINNERS" OR ALL WINNER INFORMATION WILL BE LOST!</strong>
+<li>i) DO NOT CLICK "DELETE DRAWING" BEFORE YOU CLICK "DOWNLOAD WINNERS" OR ALL WINNER INFORMATION WILL BE LOST!</strong>
-<li>ii) To start a new drawing with a new list, Complete Step 5, then hit click "Clear Local Storage", and then repeat from Step 1
+<li>ii) To start a new drawing with a new list, Complete Step 5, then hit click "Delete Drawing", and then repeat from Step 1
   </ol>

   <h4>How it Works:</h4>
   <ol>
 <li>The "readexcelfile" reads each row making an array-of-arrays (sheet = main array, each row = sub-array)
 <li>A "player" is created and assigned a random number which indicates their index position in the array
-<li>While the "counter" is less than the number of rows (numOfROws - 1),
+<li>While the "counter" is less than the number of rows,
-    the "player" is checked against an exclusion array that checks to see if that "player" has been picked already
+    the new "player" is checked against an exclusion array that checks to see if the new "player" has been picked already
 <li>If the "player" has been picked, then the loop restarts
 <li>If the "player" has NOT been picked, then a "person" is created using the "player" index
     and added to the "players" array and the "counter" goes up by 1